Court Circular: History

-The Court Circular was first established by King George III.
-The king had become irritated by the press at that time, who frequently reported false movements of the Royal Family.
-In response the king created an official circular to all the press that listed the engagements carried out by his family.
+The Court Circular was established in 1803 by King George III, who had become frustrated at inaccurate reporting of royal events by the national press.
+He arranged for a daily report to be circulated to the press, listing the sovereign's official engagements.

-Until the 1960s the Circular as printed in The Times and elsewhere would record the movements of members of the upper levels of society even if they were not part of the Royal Family and were not acting on its behalf.
+Until the 1960s, the Circular as printed in The Times and elsewhere would record the movements of members of the upper levels of society even if they were not part of the royal family and were not acting on its behalf.